 “We base our work on the assumptions and practice of the SFBT solution-focused psychotherapy method.
 We learned this way of working directly from its creators, Insoo Kim Berg and Steve de Shazera.
 The Brief Therapy Center is a member of the European Brief Therapy Association, the Polish Federation of Psychotherapy and the Polish Society for Solution Focused Psychotherapy.”

-The Solution-Focused Brief Therapy (SFBT) method of psychotherapy is a therapeutic approach that focuses on finding solutions to a client’s current problems, rather than analyzing the past or the causes of problems.
+Solution-Focused Brief Therapy (SFBT) is a therapeutic approach that focuses on finding solutions to the client’s current problems, rather than analyzing the past or the causes of problems.
 The main tenets of this method include:

-SHORT-TERM: This is a brief therapy method, which means the therapy is short-term and focused on achieving quick, concrete results and change.
+It is a brief therapy method, which means that the therapy is short-term and focused on achieving quick, concrete results and change.

-Client as expert: At SFBT, the client is considered the expert on his life and his problems.
+At SFBT, the client is considered an expert on his life and his problems.
 Therapists pose questions that help clients discover their own solutions and resources.

 Polish Erickson Institute - School of Psychotherapy in Lodz, Poland